 - In 1-cup measuring cup, whisk together rice vinegar, soy sauce, honey, sambal oelek, sesame oil and cornstarch mixture; set aside.

-- In large nonstick skillet or wok, heat oil over high heat, about 1 minute.
+- In large sauté pan or wok, heat oil over high heat, about 1 minute.

 - Add pork and stir-fry until meat begins to brown, 4-5 minutes.

 - Reduce heat to medium.
 Add garlic and ginger; stir-fry just until fragrant, about 30 seconds.